-When made with whole foods including whole grain rolled oats, chia or flaxseeds, nut butters, and fruit or maple syrup (common ingredients found in overnight oats), this popular dish provides an ample amount of energizing complex carbohydrates, fibre, healthy fats, protein, vitamins, and minerals.
+When made with whole foods including whole grain rolled oats, chia or flaxseeds, nut butter, and fruit or maple syrup (common ingredients found in overnight oats), this popular dish provides an ample amount of energizing complex carbohydrates, fiber, healthy fats, protein, vitamins, and minerals.

 Ingredients for Chocolate Overnight Oats: